CJP-Whitt/DIY_OneWheel_V1/README.md

 ![alt test](OneWheel%20Photos/DeadMans2.jpg)

 #### Safety Wheels
-I screwed 4 1in wide furniture wheels to frame so that if I slammed the nose or tail down I wouldn't dig in and get thrown off.
+I bought some rubber wheels with bearings from McMaster-Carr but sadly I measured something wrong and they didnt fit inside the rails, so I attached them on the outer side of the rail, with the bolt going through a whole on the other side for rigidity.

-Here they are attached to the underside of the rails
+Here they are attached to the side of the rails
 ![alt test](OneWheel%20Photos/OneWheelBotWheels.jpg)

 ## Demos